Lake Louise Ski Resort: A Local’s Guide To Canada’s Best Resort

 - No On Mountain Lodging

-- Lake Louise Village Is Very Sleepy
+- Lake Louise Village Is Pretty Sleepy in the winter

-Tips For Lake Louise Ski Resort
+Tips For Riding at Lake Louise Ski Resort

 - Sign up for a free guided tour with one of the mountain ambassadors.
 These tours are offered twice daily and help give you a sense of the resort.
 The tours are perfect for your first day, allowing you to ask questions about conditions and run from a local.